-Total consumer debt is on track to reach $4 trillion by the end of 2018, according to an analysis of Federal Reserve data.
-That’s an amount with twelve zeros.
-Collectively, Americans owe 26 percent of their income to this debt and spend 10 percent of their individual monthly income on non-mortgage debts like car loans, credit card accounts and student or personal loans.
+Total consumer debt hit just below $4.2 trillion in November 2019 according to the Federal Reserve.
+Collectively, Americans owe 10 percent of their disposable income to non-mortgage debts like car loans, credit card accounts and student or personal loans.

-Americans have been amassing more and more debt since 2013 and disposable income has increased as well.
+Americans have been amassing more and more debt since 2013—although disposable income has increased as well.
 Though income is increasing, American consumers are borrowing more money more often.

 To dive further into consumer debt and learn how to properly manage it, let’s first understand exactly what it is and how it works in our financial systems.